BenHonken/BenHonken.github.io/homework04/README.md

-# Ben Honken - Portfolio
+# Ben Honken - Trivia

 ## Description

-This is a portfolio for Ben Honken.
-It contains a number of projects I have worked on, and I intend to update it regularly.
-The first two pictures in the portfolio section are just place holders, but the last three are clickable links to working python projects.
-This portfolio was made with some help from bootstrap!
-It is responsive, and the images and containers will resize themselves according to your screen's width.
+This is a Breaking Bad trivia game by Ben Honken.
+It demonstrates ability to manipulate the DOM.

 ## Usage

-You can use this to learn about Ben Honken and look at some of the things he has worked on.
+You can use this to test your Breaking Bad knowledge.

 ## Credits

 So far it's all me.
 I'll update this if and when that changes.

+## Known Issues

+The second or third high score entry tends to break the list.
+I'm not sure why.

+Leaving during the middle of the quiz may have unintended consequences with the timer.

+The layout of the buttons could be cleaned up to make it look and feel more consistent.

 ## License